Model Engine Corp. of America is owned by Randy and Angie Linsalato and is the oldest and largest producer of Model

 2007 > MECOA bought Shuwa Industries of Japan.
 Randy's long time friend Mr. Tsuno passed away in his early 60's.
 Sadly the family could not continue the business mainly because one of their customers here in the US filed bankruptcy owing them $100,000.00

 2013 > MECOA bought Webra Engines of Austria/Germany and moved all inventory, some machinery, and all tooling to California.

-2017 > MECOA bought the remaining inventory of MACS Products maker of tuned pipe systems.
+2017 > MECOA bought the remaining inventory and equipment of MACS Products maker of tuned pipe systems.

 2017 > MECOA bought FOX Manufacturing and moved most of it to California.

 These are original engines produced by RJL